elasticio/elasticio.github.io/_references/sailor-compatibility-matrix.md

 | :--- | :--- | :--- | :--- |
 |  Request-reply |  Yes |  Yes | Yes  |

-elastic.io follows the Semver semantics for the Sailor releases.
+{{site.data.tenant.name}} follows the Semver semantics for the Sailor releases.
 In order to keep the compatibility matrix manageable, we might skip patch releases here.

 ## Node.js - package.json